vibe13/aerogear-push-quickstarts/server/contacts-mobile-picketlink-secured/README.md

     public static final String MASTER_SECRET = "<master secret e.g. 1234456-234320>";
 ```

-*Note: You will need to setup an UnifiedPush Server instance to send Push Notifications and communicate with your backend, more information can be found [here](http://aerogear.org/docs/unifiedpush/)
+You will need to setup an UnifiedPush Server instance to send Push Notifications and communicate with your backend, more information can be found [here](http://aerogear.org/docs/unifiedpush/)

 Start the JBoss EAP Server